bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 ## Objectives

 *	Understand the Essbase 19c Plugins.
 (Smartview and Cube designer)
-*	Learn how to use the major aspects of plugins effectively.
 *	Learn the Essbase 19c Web-UI overview.
 *	Learn how to build rules/calculations and run corresponding jobs.
 *	Learn the MIGRATION process between Cloud environments.